-Prerequisite: "C" grade or higher or "Pass" in ENGL 098 or ESL 106 or equivalent or assessment
+Prerequisite: "C" grade or higher or "Pass" in ENGL 098 or ESL 2B or equivalent or assessment 4 hours lecture

 Prepares students for entry into ENGL 120 (English IA, traditional freshman composition for transfer).
 Students will practice the writing process by composing sentences, paragraphs and essays with an emphasis on correct and effective expression through the study of appropriate language; grammar, punctuation, and usage; and structural writing skills.
 Readings will be studied to stimulate clarity of thought and written expression.
 Students will practice the reading process by previewing, annotating, and analyzing readings and completing in-class writings based upon them.
 By the end of the course, students will be able to write a basic, largely error-free researched essay by using and acknowledging at least three sources.
-Not open to students with credit in ENGL 110.
+No credit if taken after ENGL 110.

 Non-degree applicable.

-110R PRINCIPLES OF COLLEGE READING
+110R PRINCIPLES OF COLLEGE 3 UNITS READING